woohoolabs/yang/README.md

         ["first_name" => "John"]
     );

-// Setup the request with a body
+// Setup the request body
 $requestBuilder
-    ->setJsonApiBody(                                           // You can pass JSON as string '{
+    ->setJsonApiBody(                                           // You can pass the content as a JSON string '{
            "data": [
              { "type": "user", "id": "1" },